rackerlabs/docs-cloud-databases/apidocs/dev-guide/release-notes/cdbv2.34.0.rst

 What's new
 ~~~~~~~~~~~~

-Added the following API operations:
+The following API operations were added:

-   -  Convert replication setup to HA.
+   -  Convert replication setup to HA

-   -  Resize volume for an HA instance.
+   -  Resize volume for an HA instance

-   -  Resize flavor for an HA instance.
+   -  Resize flavor for an HA instance

 For details, see the :ref:`API reference <api-reference>`.